Beach, Family, Malaysia, Singapore Weekends

 When I went in February 2023, these are the schedule:

 This gives you an idea of the route and timing.
 I have to warn you that we did have to wait for the shuttle one night when we wanted to go to another resort.
 They were 20 minutes late.
-The schedule might be updated periodically, so be sure to double-check when you’re there.
+The schedule might be updated periodically, so be sure to double check when you’re there.

-2. By walking on the beach
+2. Walking on the beach

 On one of the days of our stay, we wanted to visit the Hard Rock hotel to see what it looks like.
 We took the shuttle bus to go there, but going back we decided to walk by crossing over to The Westin and then walking along the beach back to Anantara.
-The walk was only 10-15 minutes!
+The walk was short, only 10-15 minutes.
 This ended up being a much faster way since we didn’t have to wait for the shuttle.

-What to do on Desaru Coast
+What to do in Desaru Coast

 1. Adventure Waterpark Desaru Coast